FC Unirea Dej: History

+The 1979–80 season brought a 7th-place finish in Series IX, and the White and Blues also reached the Round of 32 in the Cupa României before losing 1–4 to top-flight side SC Bacău.
+Another runners-up result followed in 1980–81.
+However, the 1981–82 campaign ended in disappointment, with the team unexpectedly finishing last in Series XI and suffering relegation to the fourth division.

+Unirea Dej quickly returned to the third division by winning the 1982–83 Cluj County Championship and defeating Heniu Prundu Bârgăului, the Bistrița-Năsăud County champions, 5–1 on aggregate (5–0 at home and 0–1 away) in the promotion play-off.
+However, their stay in Divizia C was short, as the team from the Someș River finished last in Series X of the 1983–84 season and was relegated once more to the fourth division.

+In the 1988–89 season, after five years at county level, Unirea again claimed the Cluj County title and secured promotion by beating Silvania Cehu Silvaniei, the Sălaj County champions, 4–2 on aggregate (2–2 away and 2–0 at home).

 Since September 2008 the club has collaborated with AC Milan.
 The Italian club wishes to build a sports base for young players.
 "We will be an associated club with AC Milan, and Unirea shorts will have Milan's crest," said a staff member.
-Eusebiu Şuvagău has been the head coach until summer 2010.
+Eusebiu Șuvagău has been the head coach until summer 2010.
 He was replaced by Constantin Olariu who left the team in October 2010 being replaced by Ioan Tătăran.
-When Tătăran became technical director of FC Maramureş Universitar Baia Mare in July 2011, Şuvagău returned as head coach.
+When Tătăran became technical director of FC Maramureș Universitar Baia Mare in July 2011, Șuvagău returned as head coach.

-In the 2020–21 season, Unirea Dej finished the 9th series of 3rd league in 2nd place and reached the promotion play-off.
-Unirea defeated Minaur Baia Mare (0–0 at Baia Mare and 3–1 at Dej) and SCM Zalău (0–0 in at home, 1–1 at Zalău) and after 14 years of absence, exactly when the club celebrated 100 years since it was founded, it promoted back to the Liga II.
+In the 2020–21 season, Unirea Dej finished 2nd in Series IX of the third league and reached the promotion play-off.
+Unirea defeated Minaur Baia Mare (0–0 in Baia Mare and 3–1 in Dej) and SCM Zalău (0–0 at home, 1–1 in Zalău).
+After 14 years of absence, and exactly when the club celebrated 100 years since its founding, Unirea earned promotion back to Liga II.

 The team coached by Dragoș Militaru finished 9th in the 2021–22 regular season of Liga II.
 In the play-out, the blue-and-whites achieved five victories and suffered only one defeat, ranking in second place.